MrJadaml/app-ideas/apps/streetheart.md

 Should be able to add new street art to map
 Should be able to see filtered art of just an artist, posted by a user, etc.
 Should have artist profiles
+Should allow people to post walls available for street art

 ### Notes